Whether you have a fleet or one commercial vehicle, consider business auto insurance.

 Add an extra layer of coverage to your auto policy.

-A vehicle collision is never good news, but when it’s one of the cars or trucks owned by your business, the consequences are more complicated.
+A vehicle collision is never good news.
+However, if it involves a car or truck owned by your business, the situation becomes more complicated.
 Business auto insurance takes all the elements of normal auto coverage and adds on extra protection.
 This may include coverage for the following:

 - Bodily Injuries